 Throughout her career as an architect, Stephanie Brick has maintained two primary passions in design: custom residential design and salutogenic design.

 Residential design is the most personal of design sectors: It affords a unique opportunity to work one-on-one with homeowners to translate their dreams into architectural realities.
-Residential also marries beauty and function, and Ms. Brick delights in the macro- to micro-scale creative/spatial problem-solving afforded by every project.
+Residential also marries beauty and function, and Ms. Brick delights in the macro- to micro-scale of creative and spatial problem-solving afforded by every project.

-Salutogenic design, alternatively, is an emerging field mostly applied in new schools, hospitals, and (increasingly) offices: Salutogenic design is an evidence-based design strategy focused on improving people’s physical health and mental well-being through architecture.
-This specialty field overlaps Ms. Brick's lifelong fascination in the overlaps of architecture, psychology, and neuroscience and was the focus of both her undergraduate thesis and (later) Master’s degree.
+Salutogenic design, alternatively, is a specialty field mostly applied in hospitals, schools, and (increasingly) offices and other sectors: Salutogenic design is an evidence-based design strategy focused on improving people’s physical health and mental well-being through architecture.
+This specialty complements Ms. Brick's lifelong fascination in the overlaps of architecture, psychology, and neuroscience and was the focus of both her undergraduate thesis and (later) Master’s degree.

-Now, her independent practice is a hybrid of both of these design tracks: Salutogenic Design & Consulting Group focuses on education and improving workforce well-being, and Brick by Brick Kitchens focuses on residential kitchen design and renovations.
+Now, her independent side practice is a hybrid of both of these design tracks: Salutogenic Design & Consulting Group focuses on education and design to improve well-being (from corporate spaces to off-planet habitats), and Brick by Brick Kitchens focuses on residential kitchen design and renovations.

 Ms. Brick considers herself a lifelong learner.
 Her formal education includes a Master of Design Studies, with commendation, in the Design for Human Health & Wellness program from Boston Architectural College (2021) and a Bachelor of Architecture, with commendation, from the Pennsylvania State University (2010) with minor concentrations in International Arts and Italian.
-In her leisure time, she enjoys writing, cooking/eating delicious food, playing board games, traveling, kayaking, mentoring others, and maintaining a constant platform of extra endeavors and projects.
+With an aptitude for squeezing more than 24 hours in a day, in her leisure time, she enjoys writing, cooking/eating delicious food, playing board games, traveling, kayaking, mentoring others, and maintaining a constant platform of extra endeavors and projects.
 She is also author of the national award-winning and internationally honored children’s book The Secret Doors of Cannondale (2024, Raritan River Publishing).

-Related links: Publications, Design Philosophy, SEED Student Award of Distinction
+Related links: Design Philosophy, SEED Student Award of Distinction (Founder), LinkedIn Profile

 All material herein copyrighted.